aphiria/aphiria/README.md

         ->withName('GetBooksById');
 };

-// Set up some caches
+// Set up some factories to build your routes and their regexes
 $routeFactory = new RouteFactory(
     $routesCallback,
     new FileRouteCache('/tmp/routes.cache')